« State-specific resources Maine

 Construction Lien Waivers in Maine

-Required Format: Maine does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Maine does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Maine does not require waivers to be notarized.
+Required notarization: Maine does not require waivers to be notarized.

 Lien waivers are not regulated by statute in Maine and may be used freely via contract.
 However, enforceability may depend on whether the waiver is clear and executed with appropriate consideration.